JerBouma/jerbouma.github.io/_pages/financedatabase/getting-started.md

 ---
 permalink: /projects/financedatabase/getting-started
-excerpt: Demonstrates how to use the Finance Toolkit with the Finance Database to perform a complete financial analysis.
-Through the Finance Database you are able to find companies that are in the same country, sector and industry as the company you are analysing.
-This allows you to perform a complete competitive analysis with the help of the Finance Toolkit.
+excerpt: This notebook demonstrates how to use the FinanceDatabase to look into companies and filter through them accordingly.
-description: Demonstrates how to use the Finance Toolkit with the Finance Database to perform a complete financial analysis.
-Through the Finance Database you are able to find companies that are in the same country, sector and industry as the company you are analysing.
-This allows you to perform a complete competitive analysis with the help of the Finance Toolkit.
+description: This notebook demonstrates how to use the FinanceDatabase to look into companies and filter through them accordingly.
 classes: wide-no-sidebar
 author_profile: false
 ---